Botswana’s Free WiFi Program Becomes More Popular as Data Costs Rise

 The routers, which offer speeds of up to 10Mbps, have been installed in more than 1,100 public facilities, including clinics, schools, and traditional courtyards known as dikgotla.

-On average, over 130,000 users access the internet through SmartBots each day, with plans to expand connectivity to more than 500 villages in the near future.
+On average, over 130,000 users access the internet through SmartBots each day, and connectivity will soon be expanded to more than 500 villages.

 Bridging the Digital Divide